danielnarey/elm-semantic-dom/README.md

-9. Unfortunately, the module naming scheme I chose conflicts with *elm-lang/dom* (I couldn't come up with an acceptable alternative), but I am working on a separate package that will wrap *elm-lang/dom* in order to avoid the conflict when there is a need to manage Dom effects.
+9. Unfortunately, the module naming scheme I chose conflicts with *elm-lang/dom* (I couldn't come up with an acceptable alternative), but I am working on a separate package that will wrap *elm-lang/dom* in order to avoid the conflict when there is a need to manage DOM effects.
 10. Constructive suggestions are welcome!